carpentries-incubator/workflows-nextflow/episodes/08-Modules.md

 In most programming languages there is the concept of creating code blocks/modules that can be reused.

-Nextflow (DSL2) allows the definition of `module` scripts that can be included and shared across workflow applications.
+Nextflow (DSL2) allows the definition of `module` scripts that can be included and shared across workflow pipelines.

 A module file is nothing more than a Nextflow script containing one or more process definitions that can be imported from another Nextflow script.

-A module can contain the definition of a `function`, `process` and `workflow` definitions as described in the above sections.
+A module can contain the definition of a `function`, `process` and `workflow` definitions.

 For example: